fbpx

-The History of Vibration Therapy: From Ancient Times to Modern Days
+The History Of Vibration Therapy: From Ancient Times To Modern Days

-Written by: Dewald, Published on: June 18, 2025
+Written by: Dewald, Published on: July 21, 2025

 Vibration plates, in their earliest forms, have been around for approximately 170 years.

-• bone health
+• Bone health

-• muscle performance
+• Muscle performance

 Where did Vibration Therapy start?